 People with low-self esteem also tend to lack boundaries and their good nature’s taken advantage of.
 They have become people pleasers in their efforts not to be rejected.
 The fear of being rejected is a very primal survival urge as we survive better in groups.

-Sometimes it is strikingly obvious, for example if someone is struggling with their sexual identity and rejecting themselves as they seem to be leaning towards a minority.
-Sometimes it is simply because someone is sensitive and wants to fit it, or because they have certain physical issues, or have received a lot of external authority.
+Sometimes low self-esteem is strikingly obvious, for example if someone is struggling with their sexual identity and rejecting themselves as they seem to be leaning towards a minority.
+Sometimes it is simply because someone is sensitive and wants to fit in, or because they have certain physical issues, or have received a lot of external authority.
 Naturally there are people who have suffered some sort of abuse, neglect or abandonment.

 WANT IT TO HAPPEN – EXPECT IT TO HAPPEN – WATCH IT HAPPEN!